 There are conflicting reports all over the internet about “what is the best size slow cooker for a family of 4”.

-The best size slow cooker for a family would be a minimum of 4-quarts and a maximum size of 6-quarts.
-A 4-quart slow cooker would give each family member a reasonable size serving each depending upon how much each person consumes.
-The 6-quart slow cooker will give all 4 family members a good serving with leftovers.
+The best size slow cooker for a family would be a minimum of 4 quarts and a maximum size of 6 quarts.
+A 4-quart slow cooker would give each family member a reasonable serving depending on how much each person consumes.
+The 6-quart slow cooker will give all four family members a good serving with leftovers.

 What Is the Best Size Slow Cooker for a Family of 4